 We’ll want you to be at the top of your game.
 You can expect to have access to a range of professional development opportunities that will encourage you to grow and thrive in your role.
 You’ll come on some inspiring away-days, where your input into strategic decisions will count, and where you can let your hair down with colleagues.
 Depending on the role, it’s quite possible that you’ll experience some international travel too.

-Our whole team are currently working from home and adapting to complete remote working.
-As we continue to expand and recruit new roles over the next few months, we’re holding all interviews online via video platforms, and developing new ways of doing things to make sure that all new team members joining us still get a great experience, even though it’s not in person for now.
+We are all still predominately working from home with the use of our offices in Cardiff and London optional and used in line with the latest Covid-19 restrictions and guidance.
+This set up is likely to continue until January 2022.
+As we recruit any new roles we will hold all interviews online via video platforms.
+Over the last year we have developed new ways of doing things to make sure that all new team members joining us still get a great experience, even though it’s not in person for now.

 We stand in solidarity with black communities and people of colour, and are committed to being an anti-racist organisation.
 This involves an honest examination of how our work reinforces existing inequality, and proactively working with others to address structural and systemic racism in our sector.
 We are not yet where we need to be.
 But we have developed a set of strategic commitments to anti-racism and are working on a detailed action plan to realise these as an organisational priority.